erik/sketches/projects/aarch64th/README.md

 the code is heavily commented in both assembly and Forth.
 This is probably one of the gentler introductions to both.

-As much as is practicle is implemented inside Forth itself from a small set of words written in assembly, but we don't go anywhere near as far down the rabbit hole as something like [Planckforth](https://github.com/nineties/planckforth) (check it out, it's very cool!).
+As much as is practical is implemented inside Forth itself from a small set of words written in assembly, but we don't go anywhere near as far down the rabbit hole as something like [Planckforth](https://github.com/nineties/planckforth) (check it out, it's very cool!).